-Occupational therapy, physical therapy, and speech therapy are often collectively referred to as the “rehabilitation therapy team.”
+Occupational therapy, physical therapy, and speech therapy/speech-language pathology are often collectively referred to as “rehabilitation therapy.”

 We’re so glad you asked!

-In fact, there are so many questions around what rehabilitation is, and who does what within the rehab world, that I teamed up with Amy Behrens, CCC-SLP and Meredith Castin, PT, DPT to write this article.
+In fact, there are so many questions around what rehabilitation is—and who does what within the rehabilitation team—that I teamed up with Stacie Delezene, M.S., CCC-SLP, and Rebeca Segraves, PT, DPT, WCS, CLT, to write this article.

-As firm believers that medicine works best with a collaborative approach, we want to not only help people understand what physical therapy (PT), occupational therapy (OT), and speech-language pathology (SLP) are, but also how they are similar and different.
+As firm believers that medicine works best with an interprofessional and collaborative approach, we want to help people understand not only what physical therapy (PT), occupational therapy (OT), and speech-language pathology (SLP) are, but also how they are similar and different.

 Without further ado, let’s dive in!